 As a result of the Transaction, the former shareholders of EML, for accounting purposes, were considered to have acquired control of NSC.
 Accordingly, the acquisition of EML was accounted for as a reverse takeover that was not a business combination and effectively was a capital transaction of EML.
 EML has been treated as the accounting parent company (legal subsidiary) and NSC has been treated as the accounting subsidiary (legal parent) in the consolidated financial statements.
-As EML is deemed to be the acquirer for accounting purposes, its assets, liabilities and operations since incorporation are included in the consolidated financial statements at their historical carrying value.
+As EML is deemed to be the acquirer for accounting purposes, its assets, liabilities and operations since incorporation are included in the condensed interim consolidated financial statements at their historical carrying value.
 NSC's results have been included from April 30, 2021, the date of the Transaction.

-Since NSC's operations did not constitute a business under IFRS 3, Business Combinations, the transaction was accounted for as a share-based payment and an asset acquisition respectively whereby equity instruments issued were recognized at fair value and allocated to the net assets acquired.
-The difference between the fair value of the consideration and the net assets acquired was accounted for as a listing expense which was expensed on completion of the RTO.
-The fair value of the NSC shares retained by the former NSC shareholders was determined using the concurrent financing price of \$0.33 per share.
+Since NSC's operations did not constitute a business under IFRS 3, Business Combinations, the carrying value of the net assets of NSC has been credited to the share capital of the Resulting Issuer.
+Listing expense is expensed and represents the excess of fair value of NSC shares retained by the former NSC shareholders over the net assets of NSC.
+The fair value of the NSC shares retained by the former NSC shareholders was estimated using a fair value of \$0.33 per share.